-Wouldn’t be nice if your dog would listen to you all the time and never destroy precious furniture, electronic devices, and other such items when you leave them home alone?
+Wouldn’t it be nice if your dog would listen to you all the time and never destroy precious furniture, electronic devices, and other such items when you leave them home alone?
 Well, snap out of this fantasy world as all canine owners understand that it does not work that way.
-The reality is, though, your furry friend only lashes out because they miss you.
+The reality is, your furry friend only lashes out because they miss you.
 And, while it is not always feasible to take them with you wherever you go, why not settle for a camera that monitors them?
 Oh, and what about this same camera being able to provide two-way audio so you can physically talk to your dog from hundreds of miles away?
 It just happens that such a device exists on the market but narrowing down the selection may be tougher than you think.
 With the help of this guide, you will learn how to whittle them down.

 In a Hurry?
 The test winner after 12 hrs of research